Hold On (Shut Up)

-"Hold On (Shut Up)" is a song by American hip hop recording artist Machine Gun Kelly.
-The song, released on August 6, 2012, serves as the third single from his debut studio album Lace Up.
-The single features vocals from American rapper Young Jeezy and was produced by JP Did This 1.
+"Hold On (Shut Up)" is a song by American rapper Machine Gun Kelly featuring fellow American rapper Young Jeezy.
+Produced by JP Did This 1, it was released on August 6, 2012, serves as the third single from his debut studio album Lace Up.

 Background

 The song was officially released through a mixtape by DJ Clue, called Desert Storm Radio: The Takeover, which was released on August 6, 2012.
 It was later included on Kelly's mixtape "EST 4 Life" (featuring DUBO), which was released on August 13, 2012.
 On August 7, 2012, MGK announced in a Ustream session that the song would be the third single for his upcoming album, Lace Up.

 Music video

 The official music video was released on November 19, 2012.